Zephyrwind/Zephyrwind.github.io/README.md

 ## Who am I?
 Hello, I'm Cláudio!
-I'm a Physics Engineer Masters' student at [Faculdade de Ciências da Universidade de Lisboa](https://ciencias.ulisboa.pt/), Portugal.
+I'm a Engineering Physics Masters' student at [Faculdade de Ciências da Universidade de Lisboa](https://ciencias.ulisboa.pt/), Portugal.

 ## Type of Projects
-Most projects found here were developed for college classes.
+Most projects found here were developed for college purposes.
 Will try my best to documentate all the work so they can be used and shared by everyone.

 ## List of Projects
 - [fcul-phd-latex](https://github.com/Zephyrwind/fcul-phd-latex) : Latex template to write Phd thesis for FCUL.